Can therapy help me?

 What is E.M.D.R.?

 Eye movement desensitization and reprocessing is a psychotherapy treatment approach that "unfreezes" painful stuck memories, feelings, and sensations, and brings those components to a healthy resolution so the person can learn from them.
 EMDR accelerates the healing process without having to remember or talk about specific details of events.
 Often times, symptoms such as anxiety, anger, irritability, depression, and inability to concentrate can be due to upsetting experiences that have not been digested or processed in the nervous system.
 EMDR offers a natural and non-intrusive way for an individual to heal their own pains and to reorganize this information in a manner that they can learn from it without having to re-experience the negativity of it's original effects.
 EMDR uses dual attention stimulation in the form of right-left eye movements, tactical stimulation, tones, or music while focusing on the target issue.
 This dual attention is what facilitates the healing process.
 In sum, EMDR helps resolve the targeted issues so the individual can return to their normal state of functioning and continue on in their world in a resilient and adaptive manner.
-To watch the CBS news special on EMDR and watch the therapy in practice click on this link www.youtube.com/watch.
-Other helpful links about this therapy can be found at these sites www.emdrmovie.com or www.emdria.org.
+To watch two different news documentaries on EMDR and watch the therapy in practice click on these links youtu.be/GTLLfdcJE0Q www.youtube.com/watch.
+Another helpful resource about this therapy can be found at www.emdria.org.

 What can I expect in a therapy session?